jacobnicked/Uninstall-Windows-10-11-System-Apps/README.md

-# Uninstall-Windows-11-System-Apps
+# Uninstall Windows 10/11 System Apps

 Most of the system apps are unnecessary and take significantly storage.
-Uninstall them or some of them using PowerShell and the commands.
+Uninstall those you do not need using PowerShell and the commands.